 - We must use appropriate security measures to protect personal data and do not keep it for longer than necessary.
 We must not transfer personal information without safeguards; this includes publishing it on the internet.

 The University’s Data Protection Policy sets out how the University aims to comply with the Data Protection Act 1998.
-Details are also available to all staff and students as to how personal information is handled – these can also be found in the Staff Handbook and Student Handbook of Regulations.
+Details are also available to all staff and students as to how personal information is handled – these are provided below and can also be found in the Staff Handbook and Student Handbook of Regulations.